iLukSbr/image_shapes_denoiser/README.md

-# Image denoiser for geometric shapes
+# Image denoiser and counter for geometric shapes
-Image denoiser for geometric shaped figures.
+Image denoiser and counter for geometric shaped figures.